David Beckham: Celebrity status and commercial partnerships

 Upon their arrival in Los Angeles on 12 July 2007, the night before Beckham's formal introduction, Los Angeles International Airport was filled with paparazzi and news reporters.
 On the next night, Victoria appeared on The Tonight Show with Jay Leno to talk about their move to LA and her NBC TV show Victoria Beckham: Coming to America.
 On 22 July, a private welcoming party was held for the couple at the Museum of Contemporary Art, Los Angeles.
 A-list celebrities attending included Steven Spielberg, Jim Carrey, George Clooney, Tom Cruise, Katie Holmes, Will Smith, Jada Pinkett Smith, and Oprah Winfrey.

-Beckham's many endorsement deals make him one of the most recognisable athletes throughout the world.
+Beckham's many endorsement deals make him one of the most recognizable athletes throughout the world.
 Having worn Adidas football boots from the start of his career (notably Adidas Predator), in 2003 he signed a lifetime contract with Adidas, earning nearly half the money upfront, and would continue to earn percentages of profits on all of his branded Adidas products.
 His 2004 Adidas television commercial "Kicking it", in which he appears with England Rugby World Cup winner Jonny Wilkinson, was voted among the best British commercials of the year, and featured as one of the Great Ads of the 21st Century in Channel 4's 2004 update of The 100 Greatest TV Ads.
 He had a 10-year collaboration with PepsiCo that expired in 2009.
 He has also promoted The Walt Disney Company theme parks.
 In April 2021, he became a global ambassador for Maserati.
-In 2023, as part of Maserati's new personalisation program, "Fuoriserie Essentials", the brand unveiled its first collection with Beckham.
+In 2023, as part of Maserati's new personalisation programme, "Fuoriserie Essentials", the brand unveiled its first collection with Beckham.